-Before Beethoven, trios for piano were very rare.
-Kavakos, Hagen and Hamelin will open the concert with his Trio for piano and strings No. 3 in C Minor.
-As far as Mendelssohn's Trio for piano and strings No. 1 is concerned, it was composed in 1839 and performed for the first time in Leipzig on February 1st 1840, with violinist Ferdinand David, cellist Karl Wittmann and the composer himself on the piano.
+Before Beethoven, piano trios were a relatively unimportant musical genre, but the first work on this program, his Trio for Piano and Strings No. 3 in C Minor, is proof of why that changed.
+Next comes Mendelssohn’s four-movement Trio for Piano and Strings No. 1, composed in 1839 and performed for the first time in 1840, with Ferdinand David on the violin, Karl Wittmann on cello and the composer himself at the piano.

 Photo: © Nicolas Brodard.